 Cracked teeth can be tough to identify, because it’s almost impossible to see the fracture.
 Even x-rays won’t necessarily show the crack in the tooth.
-The best way to know if your tooth is cracked by having Dr. Roe look at the tooth.
-He will tap your tooth at different points to see if he can recreate the pain you’ve experienced when chewing food.
+The best way to know if your tooth is cracked is by having Dr. Roe look at the tooth.
+He will tap your chipped tooth at different points to see if he can recreate the pain you’ve experienced when chewing food.

 What Causes a Cracked Tooth to Hurt?

 When you put pressure on a cracked or broken tooth, it can cause the crack to open and send a sharp pain through your jaw.
 When the pressure is released, it will relieve the pain.
 You will likely experience sharp pain every time you bite down.
 When this happens you should avoid chewing food.

 There is a possibility that you will need a root canal if you let minor cracks go too long before treatment.
 The pulp inside of your tooth can get irritated from the exposure of the crack.
 Your tooth may become extremely sensitive to hot or cold.